One of the most common dilemmas for people starting a website is how to choose a domain name.

 💡 As an astute observer, you might have noticed that while we included double letters, hyphens, and dashes here, we omitted numbers.
 Using numbers in a domain name is a bit tricky and requires a bit of a lengthier explanation.
 Check out our dedicated article that covers using a domain name with numbers for a deep dive into that subtopic.

 2. Avoid funny spellings and slang

-Funny-spelled words or slang might seem cute and interesting, but to an outside observer thinking about clicking on your website or opening your business email, they might look suspicious.
+Next on our list of what not to do when choosing a domain name is funny-spelled words or slang.
+These might seem fun and playful, but to an outside observer thinking about clicking on your website or opening your business email, they might look suspicious.

-Avoid words that have many homophones, words that sound the same but have different meanings.
+To minimize confusion, you may also want to avoid words that have many homophones – words that sound the same but have different meanings.
 For instance: